A Place for Mom

 Some assisted living communities add an additional fee to the bill for couples living in the same assisted living apartment.
 This is typically referred to as a “second person fee,” and the national median cost is $1,095 per month.[06]

-Broadly speaking, it’s challenging to calculate the cost of assisted living for many couples because of the following factors:
+Broadly speaking, it’s challenging to calculate the cost of assisted living for couples because of the following factors:

-• Different care needs between the partners
+• Different care needs of each partner

-• Different health issues
+• Differing health issues

 • Different levels of supervision required by each partner